-Warren Metropolitan Housing Authority is a Public Housing Agency in Lebanon, Ohio that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Warren Metropolitan Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Warren Metropolitan Housing Authority serves Warren County.

 |Warren County, Ohio Housing Choice Voucher||Closed|

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 As of March 29,2020, the WMHA states "Due to the COVID-19 Pandemic, the Administrative Office remains closed to the public until further notice.
 Staff will be working during this time on a modified schedule.
 If you need to reach a staff member, you may contact the main office number or contact them directly via email"